Quickstart (WCF Data Services)

 Visual Studio 2010.

-An instance of Microsoft SQL Server.
+An instance of Windows Server 2008 SQL Server.
 This includes SQL Server Express, which is included in a default installation of Visual Studio.

 The Northwind sample database.
 To download this sample database, see the download page, Sample Databases for SQL Server.